jonahallibone/react-tilty/README.md

 ## Options

-Tilty has a variety of options which can be passed in either as a settings object property or as properties using `data-tilt-{propertyname}`
+Tilty has a variety of options which can be passed in either as a settings object prop or as individual properties using `data-tilt-{propertyname}`

-Here is a list of available options:
+Here is a list of available options with their defaults:
 ```
-{
+settings={{
     reverse:                false,  // reverse the tilt direction
     max:                    35,     // max tilt rotation (degrees)
     perspective:            1000,   // Transform perspective, the lower the more extreme the tilt gets.